 During his PhD, Ken carried out research in the Canadian Arctic and pioneered the use of UAVs for glaciological surveys.
 His current activity within the research community is focused on developing methods for the fusion of ground-based data with UAV imagery.

-Joe is dedicated to promoting student involvement in applied research and entrepreneurship at SAIT.
+Tim is dedicated to supporting student and faculty involvement in applied research, scholarly activity and entrepreneurship at SAIT.

-In his role as coordinator of student initiatives, he works closely with faculty and curriculum developers to find even more ways to engage students in applied research projects, provide advice on intellectual property and facilitate partnerships with industry.
+In his role as coordinator of academic initiatives, he works closely with faculty and curriculum developers to find more ways to engage students in applied research projects, provide advice on intellectual property and facilitate partnerships with industry.

 With an MBA in Management Accounting and a broad experience base, Priya offers a hands-on business approach — comfortable interacting with and delivering services to all levels of an organization.